Skip to content

 2.2 Deploy Web

-Enter the web project directory and run cnpm install in the command line.
+Navigate to the web project directory and run cnpm install from the command line.

 image